The dreaded witching hour is a period of time each night in which your baby is fussy.

 Note: By this age, most babies will have outgrown the witching hour phase, but some may still be going through it.
 If your 4 month old seems to still struggle with this stage, focus on fixing their sleep issues, pronto!

-Other baby witching hour tips
+Other newborn witching hour tips

 Cluster feed your baby